This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 nrt_sys_trace_config_free(config);

-# Filter to capture only specific event types
+# Specific event types

 export NEURON_RT_INSPECT_EVENT_FILTER_TYPE=model_load,nrt_execute,runtime_execute

-# Filter to capture all hardware events
+# All hardware events

 export NEURON_RT_INSPECT_EVENT_FILTER_TYPE=hardware

-# Filter to capture all software events
+# All software events

 export NEURON_RT_INSPECT_EVENT_FILTER_TYPE=software

-# Filter to capture all hardware events EXCEPT cc_exec
+# Hardware events EXCEPT cc_exec

 export NEURON_RT_INSPECT_EVENT_FILTER_TYPE=hardware,^cc_exec

-# Filter to capture all software events EXCEPT model_load
+# Software events EXCEPT model_load

 export NEURON_RT_INSPECT_EVENT_FILTER_TYPE=software,^model_load